Buendia station (MRT): Nearby landmarks

 The station serves the Makati Central Business District and is the nearest station to the Department of Trade and Industry offices; as well as the headquarters of major banks like Development Bank of the Philippines and Banco de Oro.
-Several business process outsourcing (BPO) buildings line the avenue right outside the station, including those in SM Cyberzone.
+Several business process outsourcing (BPO) buildings line the avenue right outside the station, including those in SM Cyber Two.
 The famous Makati Avenue and Jupiter Street entertainment districts, and Century City, can also be accessed from this station via taxi or jeepneys.
 Posh residential subdivisions such as Forbes Park, Bel-Air, and Urdaneta Villages are found in the vicinity of the station.

 Transportation links

 The station has jeepneys, buses, and taxicabs outside the station.
 Jeepneys that ply the area of the station head along Gil Puyat Avenue (Buendia) for western Makati, the Central Business District, and Pasay.
-The Buendia station of EDSA Carousel, located along EDSA, is interconnected to the MRT station through a pedestrian footbridge. eSakay, an electric jeepney, also plies the station and is bound for Circuit Makati and Mandaluyong City Hall.
+The Buendia station of EDSA Carousel, located along EDSA, is interconnected to the MRT station through a pedestrian footbridge.
+The station's western entrance also serves as a bus stop of the Malanday–Ayala city bus heading south towards One Ayala.